BABrandes/IntegratedWidgets/src/integrated_widgets/controlled_widgets/README.md

 # Controlled Widgets

 This module provides Qt widgets with "controlled" semantics: programmatic mutations of widget state (e.g., adding items to a combo box, changing text) are only allowed when performed inside an internal update context managed by a controller.
-This prevents feedback loops between the UI and observables while allowing normal user interaction.
+This prevents feedback loops between the UI and nexpys while allowing normal user interaction.

 ## Why Controlled Widgets?

 In reactive UI architectures with bidirectional binding, you can easily create feedback loops:

-1. User changes widget → controller updates observable
+1. User changes widget → controller updates nexpy
 2. Observable change triggers → controller updates widget
-3. Widget change triggers signal → controller tries to update observable again
+3. Widget change triggers signal → controller tries to update nexpy again
 4. Infinite loop!

 Controlled widgets solve this by: